'If you are kind to your body, it will respond in an incredible way' Vanda Scaravelli

 One of Yoga's main aims is to quieten the fluctuations and whirlpools of our minds.

-My approach to quietening these 'whirlpools' of constant mental chatter is through breath and movement.
+My approach to quietening these 'whirlpools' is through breath awareness and somatic movement.

 Yoga regards breath as the bridge between our bodies, minds, emotions and our spirit... which are all intimately linked and influence each other profoundly.
 When we learn to breathe quietly in all we do in life, a calm starts to ripple through those whirlpools, and the 'noise' in our minds and bodies quieten.
-I practice and teach breathing from the Buyteko Method and from the slow and subtle breathing in yoga as taught in the Yoga Sutras.
+I teach slow, quiet subtle breathing as taught in the Yoga Sutras, and also some breathing techniques from the Buyteko Method.

 Our bodies are incredible, intricate, complicated and fascinating.
 We were made to move, in all directions, with minimal muscular effort or tension.
 However with life's happenings, ageing and lifestyle, we can experience stiffness, pain, and poor posture.